YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 ### Spotlight
 - Behavioral experimental paper
-I looked the paper [A study of dynamic information display and decision-making in abstract trust games (Schaffer et al., 2018)](https://www.sciencedirect.com/science/article/pii/S1071581918300028) in the International Journal of Human-Computer Studies, which impact factor is 4.866.
+I looked at the paper [A study of dynamic information display and decision-making in abstract trust games (Schaffer et al., 2018)](https://www.sciencedirect.com/science/article/pii/S1071581918300028) in the International Journal of Human-Computer Studies, which impact factor is 4.866.
 	- 1) What research question does the behavioral experimental research intended to address?
 	The research intended to address several research questions, including